bloom-lang/bud/docs/cheat.md

 of *facts*; each fact is an array of Ruby values.
 Note that collections do not contain duplicates (inserting a duplicate fact into a collection is ignored).

-Like tables in a relational database, a subset of the columns in a collection makeup the collection's _key_.
+Like a table in a relational databas, a subset of the columns in a collection makeup the collection's _key_.
 Attempting to insert two facts into a collection that agree on the key columns (but are not duplicates) results in a runtime exception.